Full text index

 For a good and complete full text index, you should have a converter from the mime types in your SeedDMS into text/plain.
 This can either be an extension or an external command configued in the settings.
 There are lots of examples in the file doc/README.Converters shipped with SeedDMS.
 Btw, this is one reason for using Linux as your server’s operating system.
 There are simply so many easily installable programms for converting files.

-SeedDMS will always and only index the content of the last document version.
+SeedDMS will always and only index the content of the last document version, older version will not be considered.

 Creating and updating the index